 Conclusion

 Whether bleach will stop wood rot or not highly depends on the material’s current condition.
-More importantly, we suggest taking action as soon as you see signs of decay, no matter how small.
+More crucially, I advise acting promptly at the first signs of decay, no matter how small.
 After all, you wouldn’t want to turn this repair job into a costly board replacement task.